KWDB/docs/en/sql-reference/ddl/relational-db/relational-database.md

 ## ALTER DATABASE

-The `ALTER DATABASE` statement applies a name or zone configurations to a database.
+The `ALTER DATABASE` statement modifies the database name or zone configuration.

 ::: warning Note
 KWDB does not support changing the name of a database which has dependent views.